PlayQ/unity-uitest-tool/README.md

 About
 ---------------------

 This `Test Tool` simplifies testing of `Unity` games and makes possible to run tests on mobile devices.
-It's based on methods, atributes and logs, simular to [NUnit](http://nunit.org).
+It's based on methods, attributes, and logs, similar to [NUnit](http://nunit.org).

-### Instalation
+### Installation

 Just copy `UITestTools` folder and paste wherever you want in `Assets` folder of your project.